 In addition, you can do some research on your own.
 These articles might help:

 - More information about Orencia.
 For details about other aspects of Orencia, refer to this article.

-- A look at your condition.
-To learn more about arthritis, you can refer to our arthritis hub and these lists of rheumatology and psoriatic arthritis articles.
+- A look at arthritis.
+To learn more about this condition, you can refer to our arthritis hub and these lists of rheumatology and psoriatic arthritis articles.